 When it comes to the Waldorf climate, it can be hard to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the average homeowner will spend nearly half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to possibly reduce that number, it may be time to consider scheduling air conditioner service and a consultation to discuss an upgrade for your home’s air conditioning system.
+However, if you’d like to possibly reduce that number, it might be time to consider scheduling air conditioner service and a consultation to talk about upgrading your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Some of the savings will be dependent on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.
+Your savings will vary depending on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.

-Also noted as vital keys to keeping your home cool without costing a lot:
+Also cited as important keys to keeping your home cool without costing a lot:

 - Add insulation to your attic

 - Seal your ductwork to make sure the cool air is going to the correct areas